-Content warning: this email references self-harm and suicide prevention.
+Content warning: this article references self-harm and suicide prevention.

 This exam period we want to make sure you’ve got the support you need in place so you can look after your wellbeing while sitting your exams and assessments.
-Last week, we got in touch about what to do if you or someone you know is feeling distressed or suicidal, which you can read at student news.
-This week we’re focussing on how you can look after yourself, and each other, this exam season – read on to find out more.
+If you need any tips on how to support a friend, we have six tips to help a stressed out friend and how to start a conversation about mental health, if you feel that someone is dealing with more than exam stress or is finding things particularly hard.
+This blog we’re focussing on how you can look after yourself, and each other, this exam season – read on to find out more.

 We’re in it together